 Additionally, many more "adventurous" individuals can cruise the Loop the smallest most fuel efficient vessels and make this voyage on an extremely

 |Don't be mislead. . .
 This voyage is NOT cheap!

 This voyage should NEVER be attempted under any type or kind of bad or improvised financial condition or hardship.
 This voyage is absolutely NOT

 something one can accomplish without an extremely safe, solid and seaworthy vessel, kept in good seaworthy condition, or without a substantial amount

 of money in the form of regular income or savings.

-this voyage is cheap.
+voyage is cheap.
 It is NOT!
-One simply CANNOT enjoy or make this voyage safely without a respectable source of finances, a safe, solid,
+One simply CANNOT enjoy or make this voyage safely without a respectable source of finances, a safe, solid, seaworthy

-seaworthy boat, and plenty of back-up funds for emergencies.
-Don't forget, most of us spend more money for food, beverages, eating out, and being a
+boat, and plenty of back-up funds for emergencies.
+Don't forget, most of us spend more money for food, beverages, eating out, and being a tourist,

 choice of boat.
 That includes: new vs used, type, size, number of engines, cruising speed and on-board equipment and amenities.
 Nothing wrong